TeamPiccolo/piccolo3-packaging/README.md

-This repository (piccolo2-packaging) contains scripts and instructions for creating ```deb``` package files for use with the *Piccolo* spectroradiometer.
+This repository (piccolo3-packaging) contains scripts and instructions for creating ```deb``` package files for use with the *Piccolo* spectroradiometer.
 The package files contain the firmware for the instrument and the software for the laptop (or other computer) used to control the instrument.

 The package files are in the Debian package file format (```deb```).
 They can be installed on Debian-based operating systems including Ubuntu and Raspbian.

 The instructions below describe how to create the deb files and are intended for the developers of the Piccolo instrument.

-To install the ```deb``` files onto a Piccolo instrument or a laptop please follow [the instructions in the Piccolo User Guide](http://piccolo.readthedocs.io/en/latest/installing.html).

 This repository does not contain the Piccolo software itself, only the scripts required to make the packages.
-The Piccolo software is available from Bitbucket in the [piccolo2-server](https://bitbucket.org/teampiccolo/piccolo2-server), [piccolo2-client](https://bitbucket.org/teampiccolo/piccolo2-client) and [piccolo2-common](https://bitbucket.org/teampiccolo/piccolo2-common) repositories.
+The Piccolo software is available from Bitbucket in the [piccolo2-server](https://bitbucket.org/teampiccolo/piccolo2-server), [piccolo3-client](https://bitbucket.org/teampiccolo/piccolo3-client) and [piccolo3-common](https://bitbucket.org/teampiccolo/piccolo3-common) repositories.

-More information about the Piccolo can be found in the [Piccolo User Guide](http://piccolo.readthedocs.io/en/latest/index.html).

 ## Required hardware
 A Raspberry Pi is required to compile the packages.
 The packages must be compiled on a Raspberry Pi and not an Ubuntu laptop or any other computer.